 Not all financial firms are an Registered Investment Advisor (RIA).
 “RIAs have a fiduciary duty to their clients, which means they have a fundamental obligation to provide suitable investment advice and always act in their clients’ best interests.” – Investopedia.

 Another way to operate as a financial firm is as a Broker-Dealer.
 By definition, broker-dealers do not have a fiduciary obligation to their clients.

 We chose to become a RIA firm when we established Shadowridge in 2012 because we felt the RIA model was a more transparent, ethical way of doing business that better served our clients.

 Shadowridge is a fee-based investment management firm.
 We do not sell fixed annuities, insurance, stocks, bonds, mutual funds, limited partnerships, or other commissioned products.
-Ryan does currently hold insurance licenses but does not actively sell insurance products.
+Ryan and Phil do currently hold insurance licenses but neither actively sells insurance products.

 Asset Management clients are charged a fee based on the assets under our management and the average daily balance of those assets.
 Our Asset Management Fee Schedule outlines these fees.

 Financial Planning clients are either charged a flat fee based on the Financial Planning Package selected, or a fixed hourly rate based on time spent on a particular Financial Planning project.
 Fees are listed in our Financial Planning Fee Schedule.

 Shadowridge has a Business Continuity Plan in place to facilitate a seamless transition should something happen to any of our advisors or money managers.
 Our custodians would continue to hold your funds.
 We work closely with a fellow like-minded firm which would step in and manage our clients’ accounts should we become unavailable (short term or long term).
 Our clients would have the choice of whether they wanted to continue to work with the new manager or move their assets.